 - Mother India is a critique of usury: a family of peasants goes into debt to pay for a wedding, and the moneylender later alters the terms of the deal so that they only ever make enough money to pay the interest.
 Then things get worse.

 - Our Daily Bread is about a group of Americans in the depths of The Great Depression who form a socialist-style collective farm.
 The film isn't excessively strident, but the anti-capitalist message is obvious.
-In a meeting of the farm workers, one suggests a democratic form of government for the farm, but that's dismissed as what got America into The Great Depression in the first place.
-At the foreclosure auction, a capitalist fat cat right out of Soviet propaganda—overweight, dressed in a suit, chomping on a cigar—tries to buy the farm, but after the workers silently threaten him with a hangman's rope, he clams up, and the workers buy the farm themselves for less than two dollars.
+At the foreclosure auction, a capitalist fat cat right out of Soviet propagandaoverweight, dressed in a suit, chomping on a cigartries to buy the farm, but after the workers silently threaten him with a hangman's rope, he clams up, and the workers buy the farm themselves for less than two dollars.

-- The Purge and its sequel The Purge: Anarchy show this in an oblique way, with the rich being the only ones that can afford proper security during the titular event (although one needs to be beware of being too rich), and the rich paying for hitmen to do the purging for them (and even auctioning people to kill) in the sequel.
+- The Purge and its sequel The Purge: Anarchy show this in an oblique way, with the rich being the only ones that can afford proper security during the titular event, and the rich paying for hitmen to do the purging for them (and even auctioning people to kill) in the sequel.
 It's established early on in the first film that the establishment of the Purge brought about full employment in the US because the unemployed homeless were the most vulnerable target of it.
+How exactly that works is never elaborated beyond "it's working."
+The later franchise entries show it most certainly isn't, but the New Founding Fathers spent a lot of money to astroturf its popularity and feasibility.

-- They Live: This film was made by John Carpenter to criticize the effects of the Reagan Administration on American society in regard to the increase of materialism.
+- They Live!: This film was made by John Carpenter to criticize the effects of the Reagan Administration on American society in regard to the increase of materialism.
+This ranges from the mundane (the heroes are blue-collar workers rendered unemployed and homeless by deindustrialization) to the fantastic (the capitalist class are literal parasitic aliens).

 - Nikolai Nosov's series of children's books Adventures of Dunno and his friends has little liliputians - Mites - living in a Ghibli Hills -esque Mouse World.
 That's Earth Mites from the first two books.
 In the third book, they travel to the Moon and find out that the local Mites are capitalists who live in a Wretched Hive; the book is basically the Soviet children's tour of why exactly capitalism is bad.